 Now I wish I’d said that I wanted all of them, that I needed to have all of them, that I had to know which other stories might one day help me understand all of those things that still seem so mysterious about this life and this art, about how we put emotion onto a page, about how to glean what is trauma and what is truth and what, if anything, is the difference.

 [Note: 2paragraphs makes exceptions to its brevity rules when someone dies.
-It's only right.]The BEST SALES on Amazon NOW ]
+It's only right.]Most INTERESTING FINDS on Amazon]